Colorado State University is on the rise – both academically and athletically.

 Colorado State is routinely highlighted in national rankings recognizing top universities and programs.

-Colorado State University ties San Diego State University in U.S. News and World Report rankings, atop the Mountain West Conference.
-CSU is No. 67 among public universities.
+Colorado State University is second only to San Diego State University among the Mountain West Conference schools ranked by U.S. News and World Report.
+CSU is No. 80 among public universities.

 Top 1% of universities worldwide

-CSU has been perennially highlighted in Princeton Review’s “The Best 387 Colleges,” including in 2022.
-Of nearly 150,000 students who responded in 2019, CSU students said Colorado State University is “an institution that is determined to engage and challenge its students, preparing them for post-graduate life beyond the university.”
+CSU has been perennially highlighted in Princeton Review’s “The Best 389 Colleges,” including in 2024.
+In the 2024 edition, CSU students said Colorado State University is “an institution that is determined to engage and challenge its students, preparing them for post-graduate life beyond the university.”

 Top public university